Commission from Pepper’s Ghost Collective / “Re:VERB” at Emily Carr University of Art and Design Basically Good Media Lab

 Olivia C. Davies is providing directorial assistance and outside eye awareness to Subscura Collective for their ensemble creation to be presented throughout Summer 2016.
 Presentations include mainstage at BassCoast Festival, Merritt, BC – July 2016, Shambhala Festival, Salmo, BC – August 2016.

 First formed in 2015 under the auspices of an ad-hoc collective loosely joined together by the mutual interest to create and perform avant-garde works of dance-music-poetry, the original members include poet Julie JC Peters, musician Sam Davidson (Spilt Milk), and dancer Olivia C. Davies.
-The collective performed their inaugural work, somewhere there, at the Brief Encounters Bad Ideas Cabaret in January 2015 and again at BC Buds Festival in May 2015.
-Other iterations include The Falling Stars based on poetry by Rainer Maria Rilke with musician Hana Hermanek (Slice of Lime), and Far and Away based on accounts of ancient lunar goddesses researched by Julie JC Peters and music by Michael Red (souns, low indigo) to be presented in June 2016.
+The collective performed their inaugural work, somewhere there, at the Brief Encounters Bad Ideas Cabaret in January 2015 and again at BC Buds Festival in May 2015 and The Falling Stars based on poetry by Rainer Maria Rilke with musician Hana Hermanek (Slice of Lime) at Thom Hamilton’ Pop Up Performance Bike Tour, May 2015.

 Co-founded in 2006 with dance artist Victoria Mata, the collective is made up of a diverse group of women from Canada, Venezuela and El Salvador.
 Our mission is to empower women through movement.
 Our work has toured throughout Canada and South America, with presentations in festivals, theatres, union halls, political rallies and community events.
 Our workshop series Storytelling Through Movement – Weaving Stories of Transformation and our choreographic works such as La Raza Cozmica, Dignidicada and Desapareicidas have been shared with dozens of women thanks to community support from Springtides Resources for Women with Disabilities, Toronto Rape Crisis Centre, North York Women’s Shelter, Toronto District School Board, PRIDE Toronto, Buddies in Bad Times Theatre, Mayworks Festival and Toronto’s Harbourfront Centre.